 Nikodemus Solitander acts as the director of Centre for Corporate Responsibility (CCR), a joint research institute between Hanken and University of Helsinki.
 He also works as postdoctoral researcher and holds a PhD degree in Supply Chain Management and Social Responsibility at Hanken.
 His research interests include CSR in the supply chain; human rights and business, business ethics, the organization of transnational justice networks, responsible management education and pedagogy for sustainable development.
 He is also one of the founders of the CR3+ conference.
 He has published in international journals such as Corporate Social Responsibility and Environmental Management, Journal of Business Ethics, Management Decision, and Management Learning.

-Ville-Pekka Sorsa currently works as assistant professor in management and organisation and is the current Chair of CCR’s Board.
+Ville-Pekka Sorsa currently works as assistant professor in management and organisation.
 He has a doctorate in economic geography (University of Oxford), and holds a Title of Docent in political science (University of Helsinki) and social policy (University of Turku).
 His ongoing research projects focus on sustainable mining in the Nordic countries (funded by Ekon. dr Peter Wallenbergs Stiftelse för Ekonomi och Teknik), social sustainability of the platform economy (Liikesivistysrahasto), and responsible organization of business interest associations (Palkansaajasäätiö).
 His past research projects have been funded by Tekes – The Finnish Innovation Agency, Academy of Finland, and various Finnish foundations.
 He is currently doing research on corporate license to operate as tool for governance and political explanations of change in corporate responsibility.
 His works have been recently published in Business & Society, New Political Economy, and Socio-Economic Review.

 Karl-Erik Sveiby, Econ Dr., Professor Emeritus - Dept of Management and Organisation, CCR was appointed Professor in Knowledge Management at Hanken in 2001 and Emeritus in 2013.
 Previous appointments include honorary professorships at Queensland University of Technology, Griffith university, Macquarie Graduate School of Management in Australia and Hongkong Polytechnic University.
 He is on the editorial board of Journal of Intellectual Capital and has been on Management Decision, among others.
 He has published a.o. in journals such as Journal of Knowledge Management, Leadership, Sustainable Development and written 13 books, among them The New Organizational Wealth Berret-Koehler 1997; the co-edited Challenging the Innovation Paradigm Routledge 2012, and; seminal works during the early ”Nordic KM movement” in the 1980’s.
 The first half of his working life was as manager, among others of a co-owned publishing house, which became Sweden´s largest in financial and trade press.